 Painting in abstract means I can let go of perfectionism as I'm not trying to paint something realistically.
 I choose colours to suit my mood (I have extreme moods with bipolar disorder) and it's not essential to use a paintbrush.
-Sometimes I paint with a knife.
+Sometimes I paint with a knife or other objects other than a paintbrush.
 I don't usually have a finished picture in mind.
-My aim is not a pretty picture but to get out emotions, which for me get 'stuck.'
-Here is an example of a painting step-by-step to release some of my stuck grief (which made me feel depressed and feeling like I wanted to die).
+My aim is not a pretty picture but to get out emotions, which for me get 'stuck.

 The Diving Bell and the Butterfly

 I read the incredible memoir, The Diving Bell and the Butterfly several years ago and also watched the film.
 I nearly always prefer books over films as they can be more rich in metaphors and nuances.
 Jean-Dominique Bauby suffered a stroke which left him with locked-in syndrome where his mind was mentally sharp and aware but his body was light a lead weight with paralysis of nearly his whole body.